 Heavyshelf strives to be an inspiring community of creativity, artists, and appreciators of video games.

 A fusion of many art forms such as illustration, sculpting, writing, animation, music, and programming can be found in the creation of video games to create an entirely new art form with seemingly endless possibilities of expression.
 This is why Heavyshelf will be exploring, celebrating, and discussing the creativity we find in video games.
+You can support us here.

 David A. Richards — Founder